hessammehr/hessammehr.github.io/blog/posts/2019-04-07-fertile-land-at-the-confluence-of-staged-programming-and-typed-logic-programming.md

----
-author: Hessam Mehr
-categories: ["programming"]
-date: '2019-04-07T17:21:08'
-tags: ["logic programming", "Julia", "JIT"]
-title: Fertile land at the confluence of staged programming and (typed) logic programming — Part 1
+# Fertile land at the confluence of staged programming and (typed) logic programming — Part 1
----

 I recently started sketching out a logic programming library called [Logic.jl](https://github.com/hessammehr/Logic.jl) (it really is very much a sketch at the moment).
 As the name might imply, the library is implemented in